openforis/sepal-doc/docs/source/cookbook/classification.rst

 Select :btn:`CLS` to open the **Classification parameter** menu.
 SEPAL supports seven classifiers:

--   random forest
+-   Random Forest
--   gradient tree boost
+-   Gradient tree boost
--   cart
+-   Cart
--   naive bayes
+-   Naive bayes
 -   SVM
--   min distance
+-   Min distance
--   decision tree
+-   Decision tree

 For each of them, the workflow is the same: